If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Buying a home in Iowa is a big investment, so you'll likely need a mortgage.
 Since most people take out a large mortgage and pay it off over a long time, it pays to research the best mortgage rates.

 Your financial situation affects the rate you pay, and rates can vary among mortgage lenders like banks, credit unions, and online lenders.
-To help you compare offers, here are today's mortgage rates in Iowa.

 Many factors go into deciding where to purchase your home.
 However, choosing a more affordable locale may allow you to have a smaller mortgage, which could potentially help you qualify more easily, get a better rate, and pay off your loan faster.
 Fortunately, there are many affordable places to live in Iowa, including these five cities and towns.

 Keokuk has been recognized as one of Iowa's most diverse cities.
-It has a median home value of $70,400, well below the national average, and around 65% of people living in Keokuk own their homes.
+It has a median home value of $71,200, well below the national average, and around 62% of people living in Keokuk own their homes.
 Like Fort Madison, it's in Lee County, so residents also pay an average property tax rate of 1.29% of a home's assessed fair market value.

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.

 The Ascent is a Motley Fool service that rates and reviews essential products for your everyday money matters.

 Copyright © 2018 - 2023 The Ascent.
 All rights reserved.